ivlo11/ivlo11.github.io/_posts/2015-11-08-setup-github-blog-with-jekyll.markdown

      all the pieces together and suddenly realizing, you’ve only scratched the surface of how awesome the project could really be.
    baseurl: "" # the subpath of your site, e.g. /blog
-   url: "http://ivlo11.github.io" # the base hostname & protocol for your site
+   url: "http://USERNAME.github.io" # the base hostname & protocol for your site
-   twitter_username: ivlo11
+   twitter_username: USERNAME
-   github_username:  ivlo11
+   github_username:  USERNAME

    # Build settings
    markdown: kramdown